 Reduce Neck Strain and Back Pain

 Most people who work from home find themselves sitting down for a big proportion of the day, which is why it is so important that you stay comfortable and maintain a good posture.
 A modern way of solving this problem is by investing in a standing desk, but if you don’t do this, you need to make sure that how you are sitting is correct for reducing neck strain and backache.
+If you do opt for a standing desk, you should also look into getting some Protalus shoe insoles in order to be as comfortable as possible while working.
 An ergonomic office chair gives you the maximum flexibility to adjust your sitting position.
 Try to position the top of your computer screen at eye level and allow your feet to rest comfortably on the floor.
 Take some short walks during the course of the day when you can stretch or walk around.

 Fuel for Your Engine